 Back in the 1960s, in the United States, there were very few opportunities to get to know Buddhism.
-There were a few books that were written, but they were more sensationalist and they did not really convey the authentic tradition.
-There were a few professors at universities who were teaching about Buddhism, but the approach at that time was that Buddhism, particularly Tibetan Buddhism, was a dead subject, and so it was taught like Ancient Egyptian studies.
-And so the professors had their original texts in the original languages and they taught language, primarily.
-It was almost like a grand puzzle that everybody was trying to figure out.
-What could this possibly mean?
+There were a few books that were written, but they were more sensationalist, and they did not really convey the authentic tradition.
+There were a few professors at universities who were teaching about Buddhism, but the approach at that time was that Buddhism, particularly Tibetan Buddhism, was a dead subject, and so it was taught like Ancient Egyptian Studies.
+The professors had their original texts in the original languages, and they taught language, primarily.
+It was almost like a grand puzzle that everybody was trying to figure out, “What could this possibly mean?”

-And Geshe Wangyal always combined – what is the topic here at this conference – the spiritual approach and the Buddhological, scientific approach.
-He encouraged all of us to get PhDs at universities and to combine, in our approach to Buddhism, both the practice aspect as well as the scientific aspect.
-And in terms of the practice aspect, not to just guess what it might mean, but rather to study with authentic masters who actually knew what everything meant from their own experience.
+Geshe Wangyal always combined – the topic here at this conference – the spiritual approach and the Buddhological, scientific approach.
+He encouraged all of us to get PhDs at universities and to combine in our approach to Buddhism both the practice aspect as well as the scientific aspect.
+In terms of the practice aspect, not to just guess what it might mean, but rather to study with authentic masters who actually knew what everything meant from their own experience.

 Although it’s not easy, it is possible to get rid of these problems by getting rid of their cause, which is mainly confusion.
-So that means we need education, we need to understand reality, and then work on our personalities to overcome our disturbing emotions and the destructive behavior that we have based on those disturbing emotions.
-This means working on both the education side and the practice side.
+That means we need education, we need to understand reality, and then work on our personalities to overcome our disturbing emotions and the destructive behavior that we have based on those disturbing emotions.
+This means working on both the education and the practice side.